 Due to limited space, we cannot accept mail or packages for residents prior to their arrival.
 We ask that residents do not have overnight guests during their first week at the residence.
 This allows new residents to socialize with their room/suitemates as well as become better acquainted with the residence hall community.
-As a resident of the Cooper Square Residence, you must adhere to our policies and procedures which are outlined in the Code of Conduct.
+As a resident of the New Yorker Residence, you must adhere to our policies and procedures which are outlined in the Code of Conduct.

-Prior to your arrival, you will receive information from us about your check-in date and times.
 Upon your arrival to the residence, enter the New Yorker Hotel front entrance.
-Go straight back toward security and they will direct you to the EHS office on the 15th floor (1545) (full address below) with a valid photo ID (state, school ID or passport) to start your check-in process.
+Go straight back toward security and they will direct you to the EHS office on the 15th floor (Room 1545).
+Please bring a valid photo ID (state, school ID or passport) to start your check-in process.
 There you will be greeted by a staff member who will check you in and provide you with your key/ID card as well as other important information.

 Afterwards, you can move your car to a nearby parking garage or parking space.
 To help with your move, you may borrow a moving cart to bring your items up to your room.
 Moving carts are available on a first come, first serve basis.

 Our official check-in time is typically between 10:00am-3:00pm.
 This timing allows us to assist new residents as best as possible, as well as make sure everyone has enough time to prepare for orientation later that night.
 While we hope you are able to check-in during these times, we understand that is not always possible.
 Therefore, anyone arriving after 3pm should go directly to our Student Life Office on the 15th floor, where we will greet you and check you in!

 How to Get Here